 May one resort to God’s word in this endeavour?
 For those who read the Bible or never will, I want to interest them in the “Book of Kings” 1: v 9-10;

 When the realm governed by the Bad Brother is hollowed out from the inside by the purposeful preponderance of evil, excesses and abuses to the point everything that held it together is so polluted and its rules irreparably unenforceable, a power vacuum is created.
 That is the art of negotiating oneself out of power by sloth.
 Folly.
-The high and mighty in society that once gave credibility and legitimacy to the realm turn their honourable backs and conveniently depart gradually if they were not expelled earlier; the least among men devoid of rectitude, creativity and intelligence then come into ascendance and potentially power by way of hunter-gather style ambition.
+The high and mighty in society that once gave credibility and legitimacy to the realm turn their honourable backs and conveniently depart gradually if they were not expelled earlier.
+The least among men devoid of rectitude, creativity and intelligence then come into ascendance and potentially power by way of hunter-gather style ambition.
 The realm then gets hollowed out further till the skin breaks from the inside to the surface.
 Only the memories remain and the smell.
-Continue reading

 “Bird’s got something to teach us all; About being free, yeah; Be no rain… Be no rain…” – Gil Scott-Heron, from the lyrics, I Think I’ll Call It Morning

 I declare myself to be an Opintar sometimes, yet with constant acceptance.
 Many think Opintar is a fun name.
 Or of vernacular because they cannot google it.
 Or the vanity of a man who has experienced severe illness many times in his adult life.
 It is none of these.
 Being an Opintar is an apt description of my lot in life and how I should live it.
 Opinterity is the closest I will ever know of being liberated and of joy, yet it is not a glorious thing to be due to the ambiguous internal costs.